 If validation on either server socket or client socket is disabled, the methods that configure the certificates, CA certificates, private key files and passphrases do not need to be executed.

 Class methods that configure validation must be executed prior to the creation of the GsSecureSocket instance.

 Server Sockets

-By default, server sockets validate all connection requests.
-To disable validation, use the methods:
+By default, server sockets do not validate connection requests.
+To enable validation, use the methods:

 ''' GsSecureSocket enableCertificateVerificationOnServer aGsSecureServerSocket enableCertificateVerification '''